-The following example is taken from the Artix Java BMC sample application:
+The following example is taken from the Artix Java sample application for BMC Patrol integration:

-management-bmc-patrol-demo-server,1,%ARTIX\HOME%\java\samples\management\ bmc-patrol\BMCCounterServer.log management-bmc-patrol-demo-client,1,%ARTIX\HOME%\java\samples\management\ bmc-patrol\BMCCounterClient.log myapplication,start=/path/to/myproject/bin/start\myapplication.sh myapplication,stop=/path/to/myproject/bin/stop\myapplication.sh myapplication,restart=/path/to/myproject/bin/restart myapplication.sh
+management-bmc-patrol-demo-server,1,%ARTIX_HOME%\java\samples\advanced\ management\bmc-patrol\BMCCounterServer.log management-bmc-patrol-demo-client,1,%ARTIX_HOME%\java\samples\advanced\ management\bmc-patrol\BMCCounterClient.log

-Creating a server\commands.txt file
+Creating a server_commands.txt file

-The servers.conf file is used to instruct BMC Patrol how to start, stop, and restart your Artix servers.
+The server_commands.txt file is used to instruct BMC Patrol how to start, stop, and restart your Artix servers.
 It contains the locations of the relevant scripts for specified servers.
 Each entry must take the following format:

 In this example, each entry specifies a script that can be used to stop, start, or restart the myapplication server.
-When BMC Patrol receives an instruction to start myapplication, it looks up the server\commands.txt file, and executes the script specified in the appropriate entry.
+When BMC Patrol receives an instruction to start myapplication, it looks up the server_commands.txt file, and executes the script specified in the appropriate entry.